RC-TeamOrange/cmc-essentials/public/docs/files/Http/Controllers/DashboardController.php.txt

                         ->with('teachingUnit', TeachingUnit::find($teachingUnitId));
 	}

+	/**
+	* Processes POST request to create and persist an answer choice.
+	* Redirects the user to the created answer page with a success message.
+	*
+	* @param int $teachingUnitId The id of the teaching unit to which the answers belongs.
+	* @param int $quizId The id of the quiz to which the answers belong.
+	* @param int $questionId The id of the question to which the answers belong.
+	*
+	*/
 	public function postAnswer($teachingUnitId, $quizId, $questionId){
 		$answer = Answer::create(Request::all());
                         $question = Request::get('question_id');
                         return redirect('/dashboard/teaching-units/'.$teachingUnitId.'/quizzes/'.$quizId.'/questions/'.$questionId.'/answers/'.$answer->id)->withSuccess('Answer choice has been created.');
 	}

+	/**
+	* Displays a form for editing an answer choice.
+	*
+	* @param int $teachingUnitId The id of the teaching unit to which the answers belongs.
+	* @param int $quizId The id of the quiz to which the answers belong.
+	* @param int $questionId The id of the question to which the answers belong.
+	* @param int $answerId The id of the answer choice.
+	*
+	* @return Illuminate\Contracts\View\View Answer editing form.
+Uses the blade view: dashboard.edit */
 	public function editAnswer($teachingUnitId, $quizId, $questionId, $answerId){
 		$answer = Answer::find($answerId);
                         return view('dashboard.edit')